skillsharer/cypher-core/README.md

      name: "StoryAgent",
      description: "An agent that returns a story in structured JSON",
      systemPromptTemplate: `
      You are a story-telling agent.
-You must return your answer as a JSON object:
-     {
-       "title": "<string>",
-       "content": "<string>"
-     }
      `
    };
    ```